 Brian Clifton (PhD) is a measurement strategist, advisor and renowned practitioner of performance optimisation using Google Analytics.
-Recognised internationally as a Google Analytics expert, his books have sold more than 70,000 copies and are used by students and professionals worldwide.
+Recognised internationally as a Google Analytics expert, his best selling books have been translated many times and are used by students and professionals worldwide.

 As Google’s first Head of Web Analytics for Europe (2005-8), Brian built the pan-European team of product specialists.
 A legacy of his work is the online learning centre for the Google Analytics Individual Qualification (GAIQ).

-Brian is a guest lecturer at University College London (MSc, “Web Economics”) and at the Stockholm School of Economics.
+Brian is a guest lecturer at University College London (MSc, “Web Economics”), Copenhagen University and at the Stockholm School of Economics.
 You can hear him speak at numerous conferences around the word – particularly in Europe where he presents on web measurement strategy, digital marketing, content optimisation – and how these can all interlink to create a successful online business strategy.
-His latest book, Successful Analytics - Gain Business Insights with Google Analytics launched Jan 2015.
+His latest book, Successful Analytics – Gain Business Insights with Google Analytics launched Jan 2015.

-Brian is Director of Insights at Search Integration – a company specialising in helping organisations implement “metrics understanding” using Google Analytics in combination with other business intelligence tools.
+Brian is Director of Data Insights at Search Integration – a company specialising in helping organisations implement “metrics understanding” using Google Analytics in combination with other business intelligence tools.

 A quick poll to help me understand book sales…